Resources for journalists covering UCLA

 Stock images for media use are available in the photo albums at UCLA Newsroom.

 Wireless service is available on campus.
 No password is needed to connect using the UCLA_Web network.
-For enhanced access, contact Bruin Online or Media Relations and Public Outreach.
+For enhanced access, contact Bruin Online or UCLA Media Relations.

-Media Relations and Public Outreach can help reporters connect with faculty experts in several languages.
+UCLA Media Relations can help reporters connect with faculty experts in several languages.

 Media on campus

-In addition to UCLA Newsroom, University Communications publishes UCLA Magazine on the web and quarterly in print.
+UCLA Newsroom is the official campus news website.
+UCLA Magazine is published quarterly in print and posted on the web.
 Professional schools and some departments produce their own publications and websites.
-The Daily Bruin is an independent, student-run daily newspaper in print and on the web.
+The Daily Bruin is an independent, student-run newspaper.

 News van parking areas

 News vans covering stories at UCLA are required to park in designated areas.
 Stopping at red curbs is not allowed.
-Contact Media Relations and Public Outreach for assistance.
+Contact UCLA Media Relations for assistance.

 Newsroom photographs and videos